top of page

 3. Introduce Glasses Gradually

-Start with short periods during screen time or reading, then increase wear time throughout the day.
-Gradual use helps kids adjust to the sensation of wearing glasses.
+Start with short periods during screen time or reading.
+Gradually increase wear time throughout the day.
+This helps kids adjust to the sensation of wearing glasses.

 4. Lead by Example